andim/andim.github.io/team.md

 *PhD student at Princeton University*
 <a href="https://scholar.google.de/citations?user=xf3PDngAAAAJ"><i class="ai ai-google-scholar"></i></a> &nbsp;

 Interested in the statistical physics of receptor-ligand interactions (co-supervised by Ned Wingreen).
-Laying the groundwork for applying metric learning to the prediction of lymphocyte receptor sepcificity, and linking results to biophysical intuition.
+Laying the groundwork for applying metric learning to the prediction of lymphocyte receptor specificity, and linking results to biophysical intuition.

 **James Henderson**
 *Master student at UCL*